I’ve been coming to Washington DC since I was an exchange student in the 80s. (Shush please).

 Here are 3 places I found for a drink in Washington DC:

-The W Hotel (formerly the Hotel Washington) is the closest hotel to the White House and frequented by its inhabitants daily.
+The W Hotel is one of the closest hotels to the White House and frequented by its inhabitants daily.
 Sweep through the lobby, past Primea, the southern Europe/Mediterranean-inspired restaurant, and up to the rooftop to POV Lounge.

 Overlooking the president’s back lawn and armed with a cocktail named Marion Berry (after naughty mayor of DC Marion Barry), I was waiting for the chopper to land.
 Alas he stayed in when I was peering expectantly over the balcony.
 But his many underlings were huddled in groups of after work hilarity all around me.